afkaplan/afkaplan.github.io/_pages/about.md

   - /about.html
 ---

 I am a phonologist in the [Linguistics Department](http://linguistics.utah.edu) at the [University of Utah](http://utah.edu).
 I specialize in theoretical phonology, particularly optionality and prominence-driven phenomena.
-I work primarily in Optimality Theory and related frameworks. [click here](/talkmap.html)
+I work primarily in Optimality Theory and related frameworks.